omertahi/DSCI100_Review_Session/README.md

+# Tutoring Services by Omer

+Hello, I'm Omer, a fresh graduate from the University of British Columbia with a Bachelor of Science degree in Statistics.
+During my time at UBC, I was the Vice President of Events at the Undergraduate Statistics Society and was responsible for conducting the data science workshops and producing detailed notes for DSCI 100: Introduction to Data Science.

 ## About the Study Materials

 The notes in this repository cover a wide range of topics within Statistics and Data Science, following the syllabus of UBC's DSCI 100 course.
 They are structured to provide a comprehensive understanding of each topic and include: